“I hooked up my accelerator pedal in my car to my brake lights. I hit the gas, people behind me stop, and I’m gone.” – Stephen Write.

 Still, there are various fixes that you can do yourself with simple tools and little experience.
 Save money and time by doing basic troubleshooting and repairs on many car issues.
 If you need help affording these basic tools, look into title loans to cover your DIY car repairs.

 (Related – Save money on car rental)

 Keep your car in top condition by following these 25 DIY car repairs.

 1. Air filter replacement.
 Clogged air filters lower car performances on many levels.
 Change your car’s air filter to increase power and gas mileage.
 An air filter replacement is one of the easiest DIY car repairs to do for worn out filters.

 2. Oil change.
-Oil change is relatively easy to do yourself with certain precautions.
-Avoid changing oil after driving your car recently since it can be very hot.
+An oil change is relatively easy to do yourself with certain precautions.
+Avoid changing the oil after driving your car recently since it can be very hot.
 You should wait at least a couple of hours after driving your car to change the oil.
-Tools for a DIY oil change are ratchet, oil filter, wrench, funnel, new oil, oil container, and oil filter.
+Tools for a DIY oil change are a ratchet, oil filter, wrench, funnel, new oil, oil container, and oil filter.

 3. Spark plugs.
 This simple DIY procedure can make automobiles have better fuel consumption ratings and drive smoother.
 Spark plugs for most cars are cheap.
 Check the plug wires while replacing spark plugs too.

 4. Windshield wipers.
 Replace the worn out strips of rubber found on old wipers with new ones.
 Change windshield wipers for optimal driving conditions during rain.
 Basic tools are needed like a screwdriver and new wipers to change them.

 5. Headlight bulbs.
 Check the front of your car for burnt headlight bulbs in need of replacement.
 DIY headlight bulb change is possible for cars without sealed beam headlights.
 Be sure to get the right bulb for your car and save money by changing it yourself.